-Name INTERNATIONAL ECONOMICS

-Course unit -

-Academic discipline SECS P/01

-Academic year and semester 3rd year, 2nd semester

-Teaching language English

-ECTS/CFU 8

-Number of hours of

-total assisted

-teaching activities 48 (DE)

-and divided between

-DE and DI

-Instructors Prof. Francesco Pierangeli

-Expected Learning Outcomes By the end of the course, the student will be able to understand the main topics in International Economics.
+Name INTERNATIONAL MACROECONOMICS Course unit INTERNATIONAL MACROECONOMICS Academic discipline SECS P/01 Academic year and semester 2nd year, 2nd semester Teaching language English ECTS/CFU 8 CFU Number of hours of total assisted teaching activities and divided between 56 hours, of which 48 hours (DE) and 8 hours (DI) DE and DI Instructors Prof. Francesco Pierangeli Expected Learning Outcomes By the end of the course, the student will be able to understand the main topics in International Macroeconomics.
 In particular, the student will have acquired an in-depth knowledge of the role of the credit market, technological progress, trade and inequality.
 The economics of the environment will also be covered as climate change is one of the most pressing issues faced by society today.
 Finally, the student will develop an understanding of how institutions influence economic behaviour and the role of economic policymaking at both national and international level.
 The student will recognize the reasons for and the consequences of government intervention in markets identifying the key macroeconomic variables.
 Finally, the student will critically understand the mechanics behind monetary and fiscal policy.
-The student will acquire the skills to identify and communicate

-effectively the key issues affecting the global economy such as climate change, international financial crisis and the economic disparity between rich and poor nations.
+The student will acquire the skills to identify and communicate effectively the key issues affecting the global economy such as climate change, international financial crisis and the economic disparity between rich and poor nations.
 This is done through group work and presentations.
 Course Syllabus The first part of the course deals with fiscal and monetary policy through the analysis of the labour and credit markets.
 Topics include unemployment, economic fluctuations and asset market bubbles.
 The great depression and the global financial crisis will also be covered.
 The second part is devoted to the analysis of living standards, looking at inequality and the economics of the environment.
 Finally, the third part studies the winners and losers from trade and specialization.
 In particular the role of technological progress and innovation in the networked economy.

-The module will cover the following topics:

-Banks, money, and the credit market

-Rent-seeking, price-setting, and market dynamics

-Unemployment and fiscal policy

-Inflation, unemployment, and monetary policy The Count Department

-The Great Depression, golden age, and global financial crisis The nation and the world economy.

-The nation and the world economy Economic inequality

-Economic mequality Economics of the environment

-Information, and the networked economy

-Course Structure The course is structured in 16 classes, for a total of 48 hours.
+The module will cover the following topics: • Banks, money, and the credit market • Rent-seeking, price-setting, and market dynamics • Unemployment and fiscal policy • Inflation, unemployment, and monetary policy • The Great Depression, golden age, and global financial crisis • The nation and the world economy • Economic inequality Economics of the environment Information, and the networked economy Course Structure The course is structured in 16 classes, for a total of 48 hours.
 The teaching method is based on the combination of theoretical subjects with problem sets and case studies.
-Students will have the opportunity to present their individual assignment and group projects in class in the mid and towards

-the end of the course.

-Evalutation Methods - Regular students The following is only valid for students who complete both individual and group assignment successfully and will sit the exam in June and/or July 2025.

-Individual Assignment: Economic Journal (% of final grade): 30%
+Students will have the opportunity to present their individual assignment and group projects in class in the mid and towards the end of the course, above all during the activities planned in the interactive teaching. that include practical exercises (problem sets) and, if applicable, interactive seminars too.
+Evalutation Methods - Regular students The following is only valid for students who complete both individual and group assignment successfully and will sit the exam in June and/or July 2026.
+Group Assignment 1: Economic Journal (% of final grade): 20%